Noise-induced stop-and-go traffic dynamics: Modelling and control: Reviewing car-following models and traffic instabilities

-Stability analysis experienced a period of decline after its initial prominence, interrupted in the 1970s by the first studies of multi-anticipatory models \cite{bexelius1968extended}.
-It regained momentum in the late 1990s with the advent of nonlinear models, despite earlier recognition that the stability of such models posed significant challenges \cite{gazis1961nonlinear}.
-In 1995, simulations of the \textit{Optimal Velocity Model} \cite{bando_DynamicalModelTraffic_1995} revealed that specific nonlinear optimal velocity functions can exhibit phase transitions in between two stable stationary states under certain parameter settings: a homogeneous state and a heterogeneous state characterised by backward propagating stop-and-go waves.
+After its initial prominence in the 1950s and early 1960s, stability analysis experienced a period of decline, interrupted only in the 1970s by studies on multi-anticipatory models \cite{bexelius1968extended}.
+Interest resurged in the late 1990s with the introduction of the Optimal Velocity Model (OVM) \cite{bando_DynamicalModelTraffic_1995}.
+Numerical simulations revealed that, for certain parameter regimes, nonlinear optimal velocity functions can exhibit phase transitions between two stable stationary states: a homogeneous traffic state and a heterogeneous state characterized by backward-propagating stop-and-go waves.

-\paragraph{Optimal velocity models} Denoting as $x_n(t)$ the position of the vehicle $n$ at time $t$, $v_n(t)=\text d x_n(t)/\text dt$ its velocity and $\Delta x_n(t)=x_{n+1}(t)-x_n(t)$ the distance to the predecessor, the OV model is given by the differential equation \cite{bando_DynamicalModelTraffic_1995}:
+\paragraph{Optimal velocity models} Denoting as $x_n(t)$ the position of the vehicle $n$ at time $t$, $v_n(t)=\text d x_n(t)/\text dt$ its velocity, and $\Delta x_n(t)=x_{n+1}(t)-x_n(t)$ the distance to the predecessor, the OV model is given by the differential equation \cite{bando_DynamicalModelTraffic_1995}:

 In the \emph{Full Velocity Difference} (FVD) model, the dynamics is